Table of Contents

 During the waning phase of the moon, i.e. the period between full moon day and new moon day, as the size of the moon progressively reduces, the subtle basic Raja-Tama frequencies emanating from it progressively rise.
 This is because the darker side of the moon progressively increases.
 Hence to protect oneself from the adverse influence of this enhanced Raja-Tama, it is important that we step up our spiritual practice during this period.

-During the waning phase of the moon, we should at least try to stabilise the increased efforts we had put in, in the earlier fortnight.
+During the waxing phase of the moon, we should at least try to stabilise the increased efforts we had put in, in the earlier fortnight.
 This is so that we can again renew our efforts at enhanced spiritual practice in the next waning phase of the moon.